-Multiple sub-headings make the post easier to read.
+- Multiple sub-headings make the post easier to read.

-A “perfect post”: 1-3 short paragraphs, a picture, and a link.
+- A perfect post is composed of 1-3 short paragraphs, a picture, and a link.
 It informs, educates, or entertains.

-Consider making the key concept of each paragraph bold.
+- Consider making the key concept of each paragraph bold.

-It’s beneficial to occasionally write non-industry posts that your visitors will find useful – energy savings tips, time savings tips, organization tips, technical tips, and other areas that are compelling to a broad audience.
+- It’s beneficial to occasionally write non-industry posts that your visitors will find useful – energy savings tips, time savings tips, organization tips, technical tips, and other areas that are compelling to a broad audience.

-Do NOT use it for forwarding humor and the Internet silliness of the week – that is everywhere already.
+- Do NOT use it for forwarding humor and the internet silliness of the week – that is everywhere already.

 As an Amazon Associate I earn from qualifying purchases.